Rich von Biberstein/Icon Sportswire

 Watching homegrown prospects rise through the minor league ranks and become stars is one of professional baseball's most rewarding and exciting aspects.
 With youth talent at a premium these days, more and more young stars join the league yearly, but only two can win Rookie of the Year Honors.

 The 2024 Rookie of the Year race was one to remember, with both leagues coming down to the wire.
-Ultimately, Luis Gil of the Yankees and Paul Skenes of the Pirates came away with the awards, which means it is time to start focusing on the 2025 season.
+Ultimately, Luis Gil of the Yankees and Paul Skenes of the Pirates were the recipients of the awards.
+For the 2025 season, the race is wide open in both leagues, as multiple young stars have started the season on a high note, while other high-profile prospects are close to getting their shot in The Show.

 Here, we'll look at the ever-changing Rookie of the Year odds for both leagues on all the premier betting apps.